Paralegal Jobs

 What is a paralegal?

-A paralegal is trained to assist lawyers in a variety of different legal capacities.
-Paralegal job roles take on more responsibility than clerical tasks but differ from lawyer roles in that the role does not require you to be qualified as a regulated provider under The Legal Services Act 2007.
-Usually, these will involve a variety of administrative or legal work such as drafting legal documentation or conducting research, and supporting a lawyer’s or law firm’s work.
+A paralegal is trained to assist lawyers and other legal professionals in a variety of different legal capacities.
+Usually, the paralegal job roles take on more responsibility beyond clerical tasks but will differ from a lawyer’s role in that the paralegal’s role does not require you to be qualified as a regulated provider under The Legal Services Act 2007.
+There will be some level of involvement in many aspects of the legal work, typically, these will involve a variety of administrative or legal work such as drafting legal documentation or conducting research and supporting a lawyer’s or law firm’s work.

 What does a paralegal do?